fjarilspartiet-se/fjarilspartiet/docs/english/STR/STR-200-politics/STR-207-religious-and-spiritual-diversity-framework.md

 # Religious and Spiritual Diversity Framework
-## Unity Forward (Enhet Framåt)
+## Fjärilspartiet

 ### Executive Summary

-Unity Forward recognizes the profound role that religious and spiritual beliefs play in many people's lives while maintaining a secular governance approach.
+Fjärilspartiet recognizes the profound role that religious and spiritual beliefs play in many people's lives while maintaining a secular governance approach.
 This framework outlines how we create an inclusive environment that respects all beliefs while maintaining focus on our shared goals for societal transformation.

 ### Core Principles